pieteradejong/imessage-analysis/table_descriptions.md

 `message`

-* Arguably the most important table along with `handle` ("contacts" i.e. people).
-Contains the body of any message sent or received.
+* Body of messages sent or received.

 `chat`